Danny’s DNA Discoveries – Tricholoma of the PNW

 There are 2 reported species: Tricholoma atrosquamosum EU with few stem scales and Tricholoma squarrulosum EUwith many stem scales.
 Some consider the latter to be a variety of the former, but the recent paper seems to settle that they are not varieties of each other, but quite different.
 But nothing else is settled.
 We don't yet seem to have either EU species here.

-Tricholoma aff. olivaceotinctum EU - based on one eastern WA sequence, our species with a very scaly stem may be a sister species to the EU T. olivaceotinctum, which is a conifer version of the hardwood T. squarrulosum with a greenish tint to the cap sometimes.
+Tricholoma 'olivaceotinctum PNW13' - based on one eastern WA sequence, our species with a very scaly stem may be a sister species to the EU T. olivaceotinctum, which is a conifer version of the hardwood T. squarrulosum with a greenish tint to the cap sometimes.
 The real Tricholoma olivaceotinctum is found in northern BC and Alaska, but so far, not here.

-Tricholoma cf atrosquamosum, no stem scales © Ben Woo and with stem scales © Kit Scates Barnhart
+Tricholoma 'atrosquamosum PNW14' no stem scales © Ben Woo, and unsequenced T. 'olivaceotinctum PNW13' with stem scales © Kit Scates Barnhart

 Purple black scaly cap - clade 13